California Is Using Prisoners To Help Fight The Wildfires And Paying Them $1.45 Per Day, ACLU Claims

 — ACLU (@ACLU) November 19, 2018

-The ACLU added that two prisoner firefighters died in accidents last year, and in 1990 a crew of five prisoner firefighters were killed fighting a blaze in Arizona.
+The ACLU added that two prisoner firefighters died in accidents last year, and in 1990 a crew of five prisoner firefighters was killed fighting a blaze in Arizona.

 California’s prisoner firefighter program has generated controversy this year as many were called into duty to help battle wildfires.
 As USA Today noted, more than 2,000 of these firefighters were called on during the summer to face what was then the largest fire in state history, all while the state was denying them the chance to use those skills once they are released from prison.